 Of the 360 points needed for the degree, you must complete 120 points of core Environmental Science courses, with the additional points made up of courses from the BSc Schedule and your second BSc major.

-For the full degree requirements see the Regulations for the Bachelor of Science.
+For the full major requirements see Schedule B to the Bachelor of Science.

 Environmental Science is a growth area for employment.
 Well-educated people with strong technical and communication skills are needed to help identify, to monitor, and to contribute to solving a variety of problems associated with the environment and with the use and allocation of resources and sustainability.